Darrell Roodt: Early life

 Born in Johannesburg, South Africa, Darrell James Roodt grew up during the height of apartheid-era South Africa.
 His early films like Place of Weeping strongly condemned apartheid.
 Roodt was astounded that no one was addressing the conditions of apartheid through the medium of film, thus Place of Weeping is considered to be the first overtly anti-apartheid film made by a South African.
-Roodt is quoted as saying "I didn’t do it from a leftist, agit-prop point of view, rather, I tried to explore characters caught up in quagmire of those turbulent times.
+Roodt is quoted as saying, "I didn’t do it from a leftist, agit-prop point of view, rather, I tried to explore characters caught up in quagmire of those turbulent times.
 Consequently I was never celebrated (for want of a better word) as a leftist film-maker."

 Awards and festivals

-His film Sarafina! was screened out of competition at the 1992 Cannes Film Festival.
-His 2012 film Little One was selected as the South African entry for the Best Foreign Language Oscar at the 85th Academy Awards, but it did not make the final shortlist.